j-f-d/hass-esi-thermostat/README.md

 - Added support for Cylinder Thermostats (as a Water Heater)
 - Replaced any use of synchronous IO with Asynchronous
 - Addressed all Pylint/Pylance and coding standards issues.
-- Reviewed and rewritten the API to conform to the documented recommendations.
+- Reviewed and rewritten the API to conform to more of [the rules].

 The common features are: